 In KS3 pupils study a number of Units, ranging from ‘Starting a new School’ in Year 7 to Naturalism and successful script writing in Year 9.
 All lessons are practical; pupils regularly perform in front of each other and learn how to appraise work positively.

 We follow the Welsh Board Syllabus at GCSE for those who show a keen interest and ability in performance or technical work.
 Pupils have opportunities to work on a number of projects including improvisation, devised work, and performance of scripted plays alongside evaluating live theatre.

-In the Sixth Form, students have the opportunity to study performance work in the light of practitioners and performance styles.
+At A Level, students have the opportunity to study performance work in the light of practitioners and performance styles.
 They also study key texts from the point of view of a director.

-The department regularly joins with the Music Department, providing a varied extra-curricular programme.
-There is a main School Production which may be a musical, as well as opportunities for younger pupils to perform.
-In the past we have held a House Shakespeare competition, Junior School reviews and past productions have included Oliver!
-The Importance of Being Earnest and Twelfth Night.
+The Music Department regularly joins with the Drama Department, providing a varied extra-curricular programme.
+There is a main school musical, as well as opportunities for younger pupils to perform.
+More recently we have staged Mary Poppins, My Fair Lady and Oliver.

 There is a major concert at Chanukah and a Performing Arts Festival in March where students can show off their music talents to an independent adjudicator.
 The winners will appear in the Performing Arts Festival Concert.